Kartik-Katkar/Web-Projects/README.md

 # web Projects

-This Repository contains all the Web Development Projects done in my First Year to learn various new languages and technologies
+This Repository contains the Web Development Projects to learn various new languages and technologies